Student voters are the ultimate voices of change and progress. Here are the top ways you can make an immediate impact.

 Looking to campaign on your own time?
 You can do that — via social media!
 You can support political campaigns and politicians online by tweeting, liking, and sharing your support with others.

-- Build an base on a social media platform– Build a supportive base who can amplify your voice, primary on a platform where people are already on.
+- Build a base on a social media platform– Build a supportive base who can amplify your voice, primarily on a platform where people are already on.
 Are you aligned with what your supporters love?
 Do you have a team that thinks digitally?
 Can you develop a plan for errors?
-Do you have a group for supporters, e.g,. a Facebook group?
+Do you have a group for supporters, e.g., a Facebook group?

 - Share things that matter – Whether you’re on Instagram or TikTok, try to share things that matter to your audience.
 What issues do they care about the most?
 What can they look at and understand in just a few minutes?